-8. If you wish to participate at the oral part of the examination, please outline vobe necessary: $\hfill\Box$ hy you consider t this to Please note the Inspector will determine the most appropriate procedure to an have indicated that they wish to participate at the oral part of the examination. opt to hear those who
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.